h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the
    cross-validation fold index assignment per observation.

--  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional) Specify the column or columns to be excluded from the model.
+-  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To